mpasupuleti28040/MSCS_634_Lab_4/README.md

 R-squared (R²)

-Visualize the predictions and residuals for deeper insights.
+Visualize predictions and residuals to gain deeper insights.

-Investigate how regularization techniques help control model complexity and prevent overfitting.
+Understand how regularization can help control model complexity and prevent overfitting.

 📊 Key Insights
-Multiple Regression outperformed Simple Linear Regression by incorporating all available features.
+Multiple Regression performed better than Simple Linear Regression by utilizing all available features.

-Polynomial Regression showed better accuracy for lower degrees but tended to overfit as the degree increased.
+Polynomial Regression (degree 2) showed improved accuracy but had potential overfitting concerns, which were briefly discussed in the README.

-Both Ridge and Lasso Regression assisted in managing overfitting.
-Ridge effectively reduced model variance, while Lasso performed feature selection by shrinking some coefficients to zero.
+Ridge and Lasso Regression were both effective in addressing overfitting.
+Ridge helped reduce model variance, while Lasso performed feature selection by shrinking some coefficients to zero.

-Regularization was crucial for improving the model's ability to generalize.
+Regularization played a critical role in improving the model’s generalization capabilities.

 ⚠️ Challenges Faced
-Choosing the right polynomial degree without overfitting was challenging.
+Determining the optimal degree for Polynomial Regression without overfitting was challenging.

-Experimenting with different alpha values for Ridge and Lasso required careful trial and error.
+Experimenting with different alpha values for Ridge and Lasso required careful tuning and comparisons.

-Visualizing performance for high-dimensional regressions was difficult, so I relied heavily on residual plots and evaluation metrics.
+Visualizing the performance of high-dimensional regressions was not straightforward.
+I relied on residual plots and performance metrics for better understanding.

 🛠️ Technologies Used
 Python 3